tonysm/globalid-laravel/README.md

     </a>
 </p>

+# Introduction

-Identify app models with a URI. _Heavily inspired by the [globalid gem](https://github.com/rails/globalid)_.
+Identify app models with a URI.

+### Inspiration

+Heavily inspired by the [globalid gem](https://github.com/rails/globalid).

 # Global ID - Reference models by URI